Dischord Records: Roster

 Bands such as Minor Threat, Government Issue, the Faith, Void, Iron Cross, Embrace, Rites of Spring, Nation of Ulysses, Scream, Soulside, S.O.A., the Teen Idles, Gray Matter, Jawbox, Marginal Man, Shudder to Think, Dag Nasty, Lungfish and Fugazi have released records on Dischord.

 Additions to the Dischord roster as of the late 1990s and 2000s include Q and Not U, Beauty Pill, Antelope, Soccer Team, French Toast, Faraquet, Black Eyes, the Aquarium, Title Tracks, Edie Sedgwick, Slant 6, and Andalusians.
 Many of these acts, notably Q and Not U and Black Eyes, are influential and experimental post-hardcore bands.

 Legacy

-Dischord Records influenced many other labels such as Simple Machines, Lovitt Records and DeSoto Records.
+Simple Machines was modeled after Dischord.
+The founder of Adhyâropa Records Joe Brent was inspired by Dischord's artist-forward approach to label structure.